Issa Hayatou: Early life

+Presidency of CAF

 In 1974, aged just 28, he became Secretary General of the Cameroonian Football Federation, and Chair of the FA in 1986.
 As chair, he was chosen the same year to sit on the CAF Executive Committee.
 Following the retirement of Ethiopia's Ydnekatchew Tessema from the CAF presidency in August 1987, Hayatou was elected as the fifth president in the body's history.
 He lost his seventh re-election campaign to Ahmad Ahmad in March 2017.

-Growth of the CAF

-President of CAF for almost three decades, Hayatou has overseen particularly successful FIFA World Cup appearances by Senegal, Nigeria, and Cameroon, and pushed for African places in the finals to increase from two to five, with the 2010 World Cup in South Africa seeing the hosts garner an automatic sixth spot for an African team.
-Mr. Hayatou has presided over both the bid and the organising committee for the 2010 games, the first in Africa.
+President of CAF for almost three decades, Hayatou oversaw particularly successful FIFA World Cup appearances by Senegal, Nigeria, and Cameroon, and pushed for African places in the finals to increase from two to five, with the 2010 World Cup in South Africa seeing the hosts garner an automatic sixth spot for an African team.
+Hayatou presided over both the bid and the organising committee for the 2010 games, the first in Africa.
 The African Cup of Nations finals expanded from 8 to 16 teams, in a confederation of over 50 nations in six zones and five regional confederations.
 Club competitions have undergone a similar growth in both numbers and scale, with more clubs participating in the African Cup of Champions Clubs, the CAF Confederation Cup (begun in 2004 for national cup winners and high-placed league teams), the CAF Cup, and the CAF Super Cup.
-There has also been an expansion outside men's football, with the CAF overseeing Youth, Women's, Fustal, and Beach soccer competitions.
+There has also been an expansion outside men's football, with the CAF overseeing youth, women's, futsal, and beach soccer competitions.

 Relations with UEFA and FIFA

 One of the major aims of Hayatou's presidency in the late 1990s was to provide incentives to African football clubs which would stem the flow of African players to Europe; an initiative which met with little success.
-Hayatou has couched some criticism of the uneven flow of football 'resources' in colonial terms, saying that "rich countries import the raw material – talent – and often send their less valuable technicians", an implied criticism of foreign coaching staffs that employed by most African national sides.
+Hayatou couched some criticism of the uneven flow of football 'resources' in colonial terms, saying that "rich countries import the raw material – talent – and often send their less valuable technicians", an implied criticism of foreign coaching staffs employed by most African national sides.
 A September 1997 initiative negotiated by Hayatou with UEFA saw the payment of fees to African governing bodies and clubs for African-born players working in Europe.
 This was followed by the Meridian Project signed in December 1997 with UEFA, which was to provide cash payments to African National Associations every other year, and created the UEFA–CAF Meridian Cup.
 The 1999 Goal Project created with FIFA gives 46 African FAs financial support worth one million dollars over four years.
 These negotiations, regardless of their impact on African club football, forged a close relationship between UEFA leaders and Hayatou, and led to UEFA's backing of Hayatou's nomination to replace Sepp Blatter as head of FIFA in 2002.
 Blatter, supported by the American and Asian confederations, defeated Hayatou by 139 votes to 56.